Do you feel ripped off when you are buying a used car? You can now call a new watchdog to seek redress.

-The aim is to resolve disputes between customers, garages and manufacturers before the get to Court and is expected to receive about 30,000 enquiries a year, resulting in about 1,000 cases being taken on.
+The aim is to resolve disputes between customers, garages and manufacturers before they get to Court.
+It is expected to receive about 30,000 enquiries a year, resulting in about 1,000 cases being taken on.

-The new Ombudsman provides an official and impartial adjudication service to resolve motoring related disagreements between aggrieved customers and 7,500 accredited motor businesses including vehicle manufacturers, warranty providers, dealers and independent garages – and all of its decisions are binding.
+The new Ombudsman provides an official and impartial adjudication service.
+The aim is to resolve motoring related disagreements between aggrieved customers and 7,500 accredited motor businesses including vehicle manufacturers, warranty providers, dealers and independent garages.
+All of its decisions are binding.

 The Consumer Rights Act 2015 and Alternative Dispute Resolution (“ADR”) legislation came in to effect in October 2015 to deal with this, but it’s clear that consumers demanded more powers and have got them.